Building brand authority for SEO – a framework

 While you’ve extensively dealt with user questions and concerns, you will hopefully have uncovered positive voices and raving fans as well.

-Collect these positive signals from ratings, reviews, testimonials and press mentions and make use of them on your website.
+Collect these positive signals from ratings, reviews, testimonials, and press mentions and make use of them on your website.

 Make sure basic quality checkmarks are in place on your website, too.
 That includes providing a full address in the imprint, payment options, shipping & returns, easy and simple contact possibilities etc. The E-E-A-T guidelines by Google are a really, really good starting point.

 Also, don’t forget to add structured data.
 For brand authority specifically, you’ll want to flesh out organization schema and use every relevant property therein.
-Organization schema helps search engines and other bots get a complete understanding about the brand and verify information on related websites (such as social media).

 All social media profiles should clearly show that the brand is legitimate, credible, and trustworthy.
 Review things like profile completeness, consistency, social proof, community management and professional appearance.